devopsdojoconsortium/devopsdojoconsortium.github.io/docs/playbooks/metrics/code-coverage.md

 # {{ page.title }}

 Measure of how many lines, branches, and functions are executed when automated tests are run.
-Industry average is ~80%, but this is considered a situational reference and not a goal.
+Industry average is ~80%.

 ### What is the intended behavior?

-Provide the information needed to identify risky or complicated portions of the code that are not sufficiently covered by tests.
+Notify the team of risky or complicated portions of the code that are not sufficiently covered by tests.

 ### How is it improved?

-- Write tests for code that SHOULD be covered that isn't.
+- Write tests for code that SHOULD be covered but isn't.
 - Refactor the application to improve testability.

 ### How is it gamed?